By Anne Nickoloff

 I forced myself to join extracurriculars that I enjoyed, like marching band, theater, ski club, and academic team.
 Soon, I made more friends just by showing up to meetings and practices, friends that I still have to this day.
 After my freshman year passed, I found that I had a big group of friends who were similar to me.

 That social ladder I’d imagined was deconstructed.
 When I became an upperclassman, I finally understood that being popular wasn’t equated with being a certain kind of person.
-It was more about deciding to just be myself.
+It was more about learning to be myself.

 Anne Nickoloff is a recent graduate of Case Western Reserve University.